-Planning a weekend getaways near New Jersey.
-Traveling far has been nearly impossible this year.
-But, luckily we live in Jersey City where some fun places are safe to travel to.
-New York, Connecticut, and of course New Jersey offer opportunities for pretty much any kind of holiday.
+Planning a weekend getaway near New Jersey.
+Unfortunately, traveling far has been nearly impossible this year.
+But, luckily we live in Jersey City, where some fun places are safe to travel to New York, Connecticut, and of course, New Jersey offers opportunities for pretty much any kind of holiday.
 From farmland and mountains to oceanside towns and busy urban centers, you can spread your visits over a couple of months and experience a variety of different short vacations without ever leaving the tri-state area.
 To help you decide, here is our pick of the best tri-state area’s weekend getaway ideas.

 Lake George, NY

 Lake George stretches for 32 miles in the heart of the Adirondack Mountains.
 Georgia O’Keefe made its breathtaking vistas famous, but there is nothing quite like seeing them for yourself.
 Besides incredible natural beauty stretching as far as the eye can see, Lake George has a lot more to offer.
 Mini-golf courses, classic rollercoasters, craft beer breweries, and lake cruises – there is something for everyone.

 It’s a year-round tourist destination, so there is plenty to do even when visited on a rainy fall weekend.
 Once you figure out your lodging, check out all of the attractions and make a loose itinerary.
 Things change almost day-to-day right now.
 Therefore, it is best to find up-to-date information about what’s available right before you go.